 Mercedes Spotts speaking after receiving the Award

+One very special honor was awarded to Mercedes Spotts, an alumnus from one of the first classes.
+She received a Masters Degree from the college in Public Administration.
 As Dean Mark Rosentraub reflected, Mercedes is a woman putting her education to work.
 She has been involved in the Court and Judicial system for years until her recent retirement.

 Dean Mark S. Rosentraub

 She was only the second woman to be named President of the Cuyahoga County Bar Association.
 She has been the recipient of many awards including the Ellis Island Medal of Honor.
+At this ceremony, Mercedes was awarded the Dean's Distinguished Alumni Award.
+Also honored were the very first people to receive a degree from the school Marie Rehmar and Deborah Lloyd Philpotts as well as students who have excelled in their fields.

 Byrdie Lee - Past Award Recipient

-Elaine Aerni, Award winner and Professor Deborah Brown
+Award winner Elaine Aerni and Professor Deborah Brown

 Award winner Iryna Lendel, from Ukraine, and Professor Ned Hill

-Mercedes Spotts and Judge Diane Karpinski
+Award winner Mercedes Spotts and her sister Judge Diane Karpinski

 Professor Larry Lederer